s-l-i/device-spec-documentation/EcoBee/ecobee3_lite.md

  #### Expected Return Data Type and Sample

- > Include a valid JSON object
- > or other data object
+ > HVAC Status
+ > Temperature at Thermostat
+ > Temperature at any connected sensor